makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 She wiped her face again as Aiden dabbed at the stinging spot on her wrist before peeking under the paper towel.
 "Oh, that's not as bad as it looked.
 Must've just nicked something."

-Sélène nodded and struggled to smile at her husband.
+Sélène struggled to smile at her husband.
 "I'm sorry.
 Are you alright, Aiden?"

 "Mmhm, I'm alright."

 "I'm sorry."
 Sélène pawed at her face again with the paper towel.
-It had to be on her right paw, too --- she felt clumsy and awkward using her left.
+She had been picking on her right paw, too --- she felt clumsy and awkward using the towel with her left.
 "I promise I'm not, uh...not trying to beg off."

 Aiden laughed.
 "I know, sweetheart."